Jouddeken/graduation-project/docs/documentation/packages/react-native.md

 Lastly, React Native has a very big community behind it.
 There are a lot of packages from the React community that can also be used in React Native, but there are also a lot of packages made specifically for React Native by the community.

+---

-### References
+##### References
-[^1]: Facebook.
+- Facebook.
 (Date unknown).
 React Native.
 Consulted on 23-03-2018 from: https://facebook.github.io/react-native/
-[^2]: Kukic, Ado.
+- Kukic, Ado.
 (10-01-2017).
 Alternatives to Native Mobile App Development.
 Consulted on 23-03-2018 from: https://auth0.com/blog/alternatives-to-native-mobile-app-development/
-[^3]: Google.
+- Google.
 (Date unknown).
 Flutter.
 Consulted on 223-03-2018 from: https://flutter.io/
+- Research done during internship from 01-11-2017 till 19-02-2018